willklein/willkle.in/contents/posts/building-a-user-group.md

 Get a sponsor if you can.
 We went with a recruiting company we knew very well.
 They've supplied food and paid the venue fee when applicable.

-Show up very early.
-People will arrive early especially if they are new to the event.
+Show up about 30 minutes early.
+People may arrive early especially if they are new to the event.
 Be there to greet them and make them feel welcome.

 A lot of groups use Meetup.com.
 I opted not to, going with a more tailored approach.
 I setup a simple website on GitHub Pages, and we use GitHub Issues for planning topics to discuss.
 I announce meetings on Google Groups and Twitter, and manage RSVPs on Eventbrite.